This post may contain Affiliate Links. Please see my Disclaimer for more details.

 More Southern Recipes

-We have the candied yams cooking and ready to go.
+If you enjoy my candied sweet potato recipe.
 Here are some of my favorite Sunday dinner side dishes.

 - Sweet Potato Cornbread